najibghadri/Shapr3DHomework/README.md

 The backend is built with Node.js and the front-end is built with React.js.
 The server is deployed on AWS Frankfurt region.
 The backend is follows a **microservices** architecture:
- - Front-end + compression + file storage server - EC2 instance Node.js v12.16.3 (lts)
+ - Front-end + Conversion + file storage server - EC2 instance Node.js v12.16.3 (lts)
    - **API service** - server.js - handles REST requests, dispatches conversion transactions and connects to database and cache
-   - **Compression service** - compress.js - controls the compression binary process, writes to database and cache to update conversion status
+   - **Conversion service** - convert.js - controls the conversion binary process, writes to database and cache to update conversion status
    - Storage - files are stored in a folder on this instance, the files are small stub files.
  - Database - PostgreSQL 12.
 RDS instance
  - Cache server - Redis 5.0.6 ElastiCache instance